Covid-19: adapted service

 Several academic researchers work at the Department to do the cataloguing and to produce independent publications on manuscripts in the collection.
 Past major projects include a series of six repositories of dated manuscripts preserved in Belgium.

 The Department is also home to the International Centre of Codicology, which edits the “Bulletin codicologique” in the journal Scriptorium.
-The bulletin incorporates the current bibliography of studies on medieval manuscripts.View all current research projects at KBR
+The bulletin incorporates the current bibliography of studies on medieval manuscripts.View research projects at KBR